Steve-Hawk/ETK-Intro/Documentations/README.md

-* Some paper and algorithms applied in ETK
+* Some notes when I first leanned Einstein Toolkit.